PyCSP3: Modeling Combinatorial Constrained Problems in Python: Constraint cardinality

 ... ) \end{python}

 Here, one can see that variables are used for counting the number of occurrences, and besides, this is a special case where these variables are from the main list (first parameter $x$).

-\paragraph{Sports Scheduling.} From CSPLib: ``The problem is to schedule a tournament of $n$ teams over $n-1$ weeks, with each week divided into $n/2$ periods, and each period divided into two slots.
-The first team in each slot plays at home, whilst the second plays the first team away.
-A tournament must satisfy the following three constraints: \begin{itemize} \item every team plays once a week; \item every team plays at most twice in the same period over the tournament; \item every team plays every other team. \end{itemize} ''
+\paragraph{Sports Scheduling.} From CSPLib: ``The problem is to schedule a tournament of $n$ teams over $n-1$ weeks, with each week divided into $n/2$ periods, and each period divided into two slots indicating the two involved teams (for example, one playing at home, and the other away).
+A tournament must satisfy the following three conditions: \begin{itemize} \item every team plays every other team. \item every team plays once a week; \item every team plays at most twice in the same period over the tournament; \end{itemize} ''

-A \p3 model of this problem is given by the following file 'SportsScheduling.py': \begin{boxpy}\begin{python} @\imp@
+A \p3 model of this problem is given by the following file `SportsScheduling.py': \begin{boxpy}\begin{python} @\imp@